nicfv/Me/docs/photos/2024/Tamalpias-to-SF.md

 I took these photos on a hike I did going to the peak of Mt.
 Tamalpias, and afterwards I crossed the Golden Gate Bridge on foot and went exploring in the city.
+Want to read more about it?
+I wrote a [journal article](../../blog/posts/2024-04-06-GGB.md) about this exploration!

 <script async src="//www.instagram.com/embed.js"></script>